OHIF/Viewers/platform/docs/docs/platform/extensions/lifecycle.md

 ## preRegistration

 If an extension defines the `preRegistration` lifecycle hook, it is called before any modules are registered in the `ExtensionManager`.
-This hook can be used to:
+This hook is an `async` function that can be used to perform:

 - initialize 3rd party libraries
 - register event listeners